 If the notice is returned by the post office with no forwarding address, the applicant will be denied assistance and their name will not be placed back on the waiting list.
 If the notice is returned by the post office with a forwarding address, the notice will be re-sent to the address indicated.
 B. BRIEFING TYPES AND REQUIRED ATTENDANCE [24 CFR 982.301]

 Initial Applicant Briefing: A full HUD-required briefing will be conducted for applicant families who are determined to be eligible for assistance.
-The briefings will be conducted in individual meetings or in virtual group settings such as via Zoom or other platforms.
+The briefings will be conducted in individual meetings.
 Briefings for the Voucher Program will be held separately.
 Briefings will be conducted in English.
 The Authority will make arrangements for non-English speaking applicants.
 The purpose of the briefing is to explain the documents in the HCV holder's packet to families so that they are fully informed about the program.
 This will enable them to utilize the program to their advantage, and it will prepare them to discuss it with potential owners and property managers.